C0PEP0D/otto/README.md

 This figure shows the progress of the learning agent and is periodically updated as the training progresses.
-In particular, it shows the evolution of 'p_not_found', the probability that the source is never found, and of 'mean', the mean time to find the source provided it is ever found.
+In particular, it shows the evolution of 'p_not_found', the probability that the source is never found, and of 'mean', the mean time to find the source *provided it is ever found* (if p_not_found is large, the mean is meaningless).
-Note that the mean is meaningless if p_not_found is larger than 1e-3, in that case it is depicted by a cross.

-Other outputs are explained in the [documentation](https://otto-c0pep0d.readthedocs.io/en/latest/api_learn.html).
+Other outputs are described in the [documentation](https://otto-c0pep0d.readthedocs.io/en/latest/api_learn.html).

 Completing the training may take up to roughly 5000-10000 iterations (several hours on an average laptop), but progress should be clearly visible from 500-1000 iterations.
-For reference, the trained network should achieve p_not_found < 1e-6 and mean ~ 7.1-7.2, which is essentially optimal.
+For reference, the trained network should achieve p_not_found < 1e-6 and mean ~ 7.15, which is essentially optimal.

 Training will continue until 10000 iterations, but can be stopped at any time.